 The communication must provide a full and fair discussion of the underlying facts, and it must be made available to the general public.
-The document should provide enough information to allow readers to draw their own conclusions about the issue, even if the report contains a specific For example, an conclusion. organization might write a wellresearched paper discussing the effects of solitary confinement, which might conclude with a recommendation for states to reexamine the use of the practice in state prisons.
+The document should provide enough information to allow readers to draw their own conclusions about the issue, even if the report contains a specific For example, an conclusion. organization might write a wellresearched paper discussing the need for workforce development programs for young adults living in rural areas, which might conclude a recommendation with increased funding for vocational programs.